Bynum's 27 points lift No. 11 Providence over Xavier in 3 OT

 BIG PICTURE

-Providence hasn’t played it best basketball over the past two games, but remains in the driver’s seat to capture its first Big East regular-season title with two games to play.
+Providence hasn’t played its cleanest basketball over the past two games, but remains in the driver’s seat to capture its first Big East regular-season title with two games to play.
+The Friars had three conference games canceled because of COVID-19.

 IN REGULATION

 Providence struggled to find an offensive flow in Sunday's overtime win at Butler without Durham, who sat out with a sports hernia.
-He returned to the starting lineup, but some of the same rhythm issues again were an issue against the Musketeers.
+He returned to the starting lineup, but some of the same issues again cropped up against the Musketeers.

 The Musketeers responded with a backdoor layup by Scruggs, followed by a corner 3-pointer by Horchler.